 Ministers.
-The plan includes the introduction of annual public reporting to Parliament on the of the Prosecutor General's Office and the State Bureau of Investigation to investigate cases of torture and protect victims.
-The National Preventive Mechanism has vet reviewed in close consultation with specialised CSOs.
+The plan includes the introduction of annual public reporting to Parliament on the work of the Prosecutor General's Office and the State Investigation Bureau of investigate cases of torture and protect victims.
+The National Preventive Mechanism has yet be reviewed in close consultation with specialised CSOs.
 The conditions in the prison system and detention centres remain an issue of concern.
-Ukraine should closely adhere to the guidance by the Council of Europe anti-torture Committee (CPT).
+Ukraine should closely adhere to the guidance by the

+Council of Europe anti-torture Committee (CPT).